THE FIRM

 Founding Member of the Firm (August 8, 1937 - April 25, 2019)

-Henry F. Coyne was a proud native of the Anthracite Coal Region of Pennsylvania; originating from Locust Gap, a small "patch" near Mount Carmel.
-Since 1968, Mr. Coyne practiced law in Cumberland County and was dedicated to the legal profession and the community.
+Henry F. Coyne was a proud native of the Anthracite Coal Region of Pennsylvania; originating from Locust Gap, a small "patch" on the outskirts of Mount Carmel, Pennsylvania.
+Since 1968, Mr. Coyne was engaged in the General Practice of Law in Cumberland County and was dedicated to the legal profession and to the community in which he served.

 ASSOCIATIONS & COMMITTEES

-Chair of the Editorial Committee for Cumberland Justice, contributing author, and past President of the Cumberland County Bar Association.
+Mr. Coyne was also the Chair of the Editorial Committee for the historical publication of Cumberland Justice: Legal Practice in Cumberland County (1750-2000) and a contributing author to the publication.
+Mr. Coyne was past President of the Cumberland County Bar Association.

 AWARDS